IHU-Art-Portal/theatrical-plays-api-v2/README.md

 **Response:**

 - If successful, returns a `PersonDto` 🧍 for the newly created entry, wrapped in `ApiResponse` 📦.
-- If validation fails, returns an `ApiResponse` with an appropriate error message.
+- If validation fails, returns an `ApiResponse` with an appropriate error message. ❌

 ----

-### Get People By Initial Letter
+### 📝 Get People By Initial Letter

 | Method  | Endpoint                         |
 |---------|----------------------------------|
 | **GET** | `/api/people/initials/{letters}` |

-This request returns people filtered by the provided initial letters. 👥<br>
-Pagination available for this request. 📄<br>
+🔎 This request returns people filtered by the provided initial letters. 👥 Pagination available for this request. 📄

 | Parameter | Type             | Description                            |
 |-----------|------------------|----------------------------------------|